 GRAND FINALE!

 Dish up the Ricotta dumplings with the wholesome salad alongside.
-Drizzle over the sage butter sauce, scattering the dumplings with sage leaves and the toasted Pine Nuts.
+Drizzle over the sage butter sauce, scattering the dumplings with sage leaves and the toasted pine nuts.
 Enjoy your hard work, Chef!

 MAKE THE DOUGH

-In a bowl, combine the Ricotta, the grated hard cheese, the chopped baby Spinach, and some seasoning.
+In a bowl, combine the Ricotta, the grated hard cheese, the chopped baby spinach, and some seasoning.
 Using the back of a fork, mix to combine well, pressing the ingredients together.
 Then add the flour, one tablespoon at a time, mixing each tablespoon in before adding the next.
 Mix until a workable dough forms.
 Then use your hands to roll the dough into small dumplings, about the size of a litchi.

 BOIL BABY, BOIL